 - Recusal.
 In the event an employee of Glass Lewis (or a relative of such employee) serves as an officer or director of a public company, or an employee of Glass Lewis has a material ownership interest in a public company, such employee is prohibited from any involvement in the research, analysis or making of any vote recommendations for such company. - Safeguard Against Policy or Recommendation Involvement.
 Non-executive members of the Board of Directors may not be involved in the formulation and implementation of the Glass Lewis proxy voting policies and guidelines, in the preparation of Glass Lewis research reports, or in the determination of voting recommendations for specific shareholder meetings.
-In addition, non- executive Board members may not have advance access to Glass Lewis Proxy Paper research reports or any recommendations therein. - Compliance with Employee Handbook, Third-Party Worker Policies and Practices, and Code of Ethics.
-All employees of Glass Lewis, as well as all independent contractors with access to Glass Lewis' online platforms, temporary workers and agents that are subject to the supervision and control of Glass Lewis ("Supervised Persons," as that term is defined in the Glass Lewis Code of Ethics) must, on an annual basis, acknowledge receipt of and agree to comply with, as applicable, either Glass Lewis' Employee Handbook or Third-Party Worker Policies and Practices and Glass Lewis' Code of Ethics, which set forth, among other things, mandatory workplace standards of conduct, information security responsibilities, disclosure requirements of outside activities, personal trading restrictions, and other policies and procedures related to doing business on behalf of Glass Lewis. - Internal Disclosure of Public Company Board Affiliations.
+In addition, non- executive Board members may not have advance access to Glass Lewis Proxy Paper research reports or any recommendations therein. - Compliance with Glass Lewis' Global Culture Guide, Global Conduct Manual, jurisdiction-specific Employee Handbook (if applicable), and Code of Ethics.
+All employees of Glass Lewis, as well as all independent contractors with access to Glass Lewis' online platforms, temporary workers and agents that are subject to the supervision and control of Glass Lewis ("Supervised Persons," as that term is defined in the Glass Lewis Code of Ethics) must, on an annual basis, acknowledge receipt of and agree to comply with, as applicable, all of the foregoing policy documents, which set forth, among other things, mandatory workplace standards of conduct, information security responsibilities, disclosure requirements of outside activities, personal trading restrictions, and other policies and procedures related to doing business on behalf of Glass Lewis.

+• Internal Disclosure of Public Company Board Affiliations.
 All Supervised Persons, as well as members of Glass Lewis' RAC and members of Glass Lewis' Board of Directors, must disclose whether they serve as an officer or director of a public company.

-As detailed below, Glass Lewis also provides disclosure in relevant Proxy Paper research reports of, among other things, any situation in which a Supervised Person or member of Glass Lewis' RAC or Glass Lewis' Board of Directors is an officer or director of the subject public company.
+As detailed below, Glass Lewis also provides disclosure in relevant Proxy Paper research reports of, among other things, any situation in which a Supervised Person or member of Glass Lewis' RAC or Glass Lewis' Board of Directors is an officer or director of the subject public company, holds an ownership stake equal to or greater than 5% in a public company, or is engaged in shareholder activism with respect to a company that is the subject of a Glass Lewis Proxy Paper research report.
+In addition, if any of those covered individuals is one of the 20 largest shareholders of the subject company, the Proxy Paper research report would flag their Glass Lewis affiliation in connection with reporting their interest in the company.

-Organizational
+Organizational Relationships